intmus/inttheory19-20/_10-intro-part-writing/a1-funds-of-part-writing.md

 w:T P D T{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

-From here, we began referring to the handout to see if we had met the criteria:
+You now can refer to the handout to see if we met some basic criteria:
 - Our chords follow a standard progression.
 - It establishes a key and then cadences in that key.
 - The lines emphasize smooth voice-leading.

-We were now ready to add inner voices, so I let the class suggest a voicing of the first chord based on our voicing and doubling rules from Unit 6b.
-They chose:
+We are now ready to add inner voices, and we can use our voicing and doubling rules from Unit 6b to establish a first chord.

 {% capture ex4 %}X:4
 T:A first attempt at part-writing